 Software or hardware?

-Every educational institution that embarks on lecture capture faces the question of whether to use a software encoder or a dedicated hardware appliance.
+Every educational institution that embarks on lecture capture faces the decision of whether to use a software encoder or a dedicated hardware appliance.

 So, which is best - lecture capture software or lecture capture hardware?